 What is Reparative Justice?

-Reparative Justice is a way of thinking about justice that centers and restores those who have been harmed, and focuses on repairing past harms, stopping present harm, and preventing the reproduction of harm.
+Reparative Justice is a way of thinking about justice (a mindset) that centers those who have been harmed, and focuses on repairing past harms, stopping present harm, and preventing the reproduction of harm.

 Several institutions of higher education in the U. S. have pledged reparations, financial compensation to the people who have been harmed by their practices.
 However, what we are proposing is a much deeper, more nuanced application of justice.
 It is not a one-time check or public policy.

 Informed by the work of BIPOC scholars and community activists, we are thinking of reparative justice as practices that redress systemic harms against BIPOC faculty and support their healing.